Beam, Longest & Neff, LLC Merges with McIntosh Perry

 About Beam, Longest and Neff, LLC

 Founded in 1945, Beam, Longest and Neff (BLN), is a third-generation firm headquartered in Indianapolis, Indiana, and is one of the largest full-service engineering firms in the region.
-BLN delivers comprehensive solutions for all facets of infrastructure projects and has offices in Indiana, Kentucky, Colorado, and West Virginia.
-BLN is listed in ENR Midwest as one of the top Midwest design firms and in ENR's top 500 design firms in the U.S.
+BLN delivers comprehensive solutions for all facets of infrastructure projects and has offices in Indiana, Michigan, Colorado, West Virginia, Arizona, Kentucky, and Puerto Rico.
+BLN is listed in ENR Midwest as one of the top Midwest design firms and in ENR’s top 500 design firms in the U.S.

 About McIntosh Perry